-The bridesmaid role was once a simple and pleasant experience but now all right-hand girls privileged enough to be asked to flank the bride on her big day are resigned to a life of organising multiple hen dos - one abroad and one at home for those who can't make the former - and sorting inevitable squabbles for at least 12 months.
+The bridesmaid role was once a simple and pleasant experience but now all right-hand girls privileged enough to be asked to flank the bride on her big day are resigned to a life of organising multiple hen dos - one abroad and one at home for those who can't make the former - and sorting inevitable squabbles for 12 months, if not longer.
 But can you imagine your horror if, on top of that, the bride-to-be outright told you to lose weight in time for the wedding?

 That's exactly what one New York bridezilla has done and unbelievably, the bridal party are onboard.
 Talking to New York Post about her controversial wedding-prep policy, Ashley Barton explained: "I need everyone on board.
 I want my guests to invest in their appearances, feel pretty, go buy the dress of their dreams and feel confident in themselves.
 I want everyone to feel and look beautiful."
 OK fair point but suggesting your closest friends and family aren't already beautiful is surely asking for a friendless future?